8 Essential Benefits To Diversifying Your Investment Portfolio

 iii) Illiquidity and Due Diligence

-It's essential to acknowledge the potential downsides of alternative investments, such as illiquidity.
-Unlike publicly traded stocks and bonds, some alternative assets may have limited liquidity, meaning it could be challenging to convert them into cash quickly.
-Thorough due diligence is crucial to understanding the risks and potential rewards associated with each alternative investment.
+Acknowledging the potential downsides of alternative investments, such as illiquidity, is essential.
+Unlike publicly traded stocks and bonds, some alternative assets may have limited liquidity, meaning converting them into cash quickly could be challenging.
+Thorough due diligence is crucial to understanding each alternative investment's risks and potential rewards.

 iv) Diversification Across Market Cycles